 The same study mentioned earlier showed that 46 percent of surveyed furniture retail executives admitted that their delivery technology needs major improvements quickly.
 Rising shipping costs, increasing customer demands, and tighter competition should push furniture retailers to adopt technological solutions capable of addressing these challenges, especially since they intend to grow their e-commerce sales in the next five years.

 Again, the battleground for brand loyalty is now all about providing the best delivery experience.
-Thus, there is no better time for furniture companies to invest in solutions like advanced routing and scheduling software—to say nothing of comprehensive last mile optimization, tracking, and visibility solutions.
+Thus, there is no better time for furniture companies to invest in solutions like advanced scheduling and delivery routing software—to say nothing of comprehensive last mile optimization, tracking, and visibility solutions.